Bear Mythology worldwide.

 If so, you’ve got to read my popular short story “THE BOY WHO WAS RAISED BY BEARS.”
 A Traditional Native American Animal Story & Folktale Retold.

 Talking bears and human children adopted and raised by loving mother bears are common story themes in both Old and New World oral traditions.
+I have mentioned the story of Atalanta.
 Even J R R Tolkien wrote about both Beowulf and “Bear’s Son Tales in European folklore.”

 “Loved this beautiful Animal Tale.
 Loved Giju’muin, the strong Mama Bear.
 Perfect!”
 THE BOY WHO WAS RAISED BY BEARS